Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Introduction

-In order to study the performance of different routing policies, the literature has considered different asymptotic regimes where the number of servers goes to infinity or the load of the system approaches its capacity or both happen simulatenously.
-In fact, as we explain below in \Cref{asymptotic-regimes}, the performance of JSQ has been extensively studied under these regimes and combinations thereof.
-However, the performance of Power-of-$d$ choices (for certain choices of $d$) has been relatively less studied.
-In this paper, we analyze the Power-of-$d$ choices routing algorithm under the Sub-Halfin Whitt asymptotic regime (see \Cref{asymptotic-regimes}).
-In this regime, the arrival rate of jobs increases with the number of server at a rate $\lambda = n -n^{1-\gamma}$ with $\gamma\in (0,0.5)$.
-Under this scaling, our goal is to provide a characterization of the system's asymptotic delay performance and its steady state behavior for growing choices, i.e. $d \rightarrow \infty$ as $n \rightarrow \infty$.
+For a tractable analysis of the performance of the routing algorithm, the literature considers different asymptotic regimes, where the number of servers goes to infinity, the load on the system approaches its capacity, or both happen simultaneously.
+As we explain below in \Cref{asymptotic-regimes}, the performance of JSQ has been studied extensively under these regimes and combinations thereof.
+On the other hand, the performance analysis of Power-of-$d$ choices is comparatively limited.
+We contribute towards this deficiency by analyzing Power-of-$d$ under the sub-Halfin-Whitt asymptotic regime (see \Cref{asymptotic-regimes}).
+In this regime, the arrival rate of jobs increases with the number of servers at a rate of $\lambda = n -n^{1-\gamma}$ with $\gamma\in (0,0.5)$.
+Under this scaling, our goal is to characterize the system's asymptotic delay and steady-state behavior for growing choices, i.e. $d \rightarrow \infty$ as $n \rightarrow \infty$.

-It is known \cite{sub_halfin_whitt_lei} that if $d$ is sufficiently large $(d \geq n^\gamma \log n)$, then Power-of-$d$ behaves like JSQ and the jobs experience zero asymptotic delay in steady-state.
+It is known by \cite{sub_halfin_whitt_lei} that if $d$ is sufficiently large $(d \geq n^\gamma \log n)$, Power-of-$d$ behaves like JSQ, and the jobs experience zero asymptotic delays in steady-state.
 In particular, \cite{sub_halfin_whitt_lei} shows that the asymptotic queue lengths at each server are either zero or one.
 However, for smaller values of $d$, one expects the delay to be higher.
-In particular, we will later show that the queue lengths can be finite but greater than one, or even asymptotically infinite depending on how $d$ scales with $n$.
-Thus the asymptotic queue lengths are qualitatively different from JSQ, i.e. they are not just zero-one, and instead exhibit a richer steady-state distribution.
-Characterizing such a non-degenerate behavior under all the different scenarios warrants the need of a new approach.
-In this paper, we aim to provide a unified framework to characterize the system performance for various scalings of $d$.
-Before presenting our main contributions, we present a brief overview of prior work on various asymptotic regimes.
+In particular, we will later show that the queue lengths can be finite but greater than one or even asymptotically infinite depending on how $d$ scales with $n$.
+Thus the asymptotic queue lengths are qualitatively different from JSQ, i.e., they are not just zero-one but exhibit a rich steady-state distribution.
+Characterizing such behavior under all the scenarios warrants a new approach compared to \cite{sub_halfin_whitt_lei}.
+In this paper, we aim to provide a unified framework for almost all scales of $d$.
+Note that these results were first established in \cite{brightwell2012supermarket, brightwell2018supermarket} and our paper provides an independent and alternative proof revealing further insights.
+We provide a detailed comparison with \cite{brightwell2012supermarket, brightwell2018supermarket} in Section~\ref{sec: related_work}.
+Before presenting our main contributions, we briefly outline prior work on various asymptotic regimes.